"I noticed you're the VP of Sales at [Company]..."

 - Industry events or trends

-- Competitive moves
+- Competitive moves in their market

 - Regulatory changes